The Shader Viewer is used for displaying, editing, and debugging shaders.

 Several different disassembly forms are possible, depending on the API and available plugins and hardware support.
 Above the disassembly tab will be a drop-down listing the possible representations including hardware specific ISA formats like AMD GCN.

-For Vulkan SPIR-V shaders, you can configure custom disassemblers in the settings window which allows for various customised disassemblers such as SPIRV-Cross and spirv-dis.
+You can configure shader processing tools in the settings window which allows for various customised disassemblers such as SPIRV-Cross and spirv-dis for SPIR-V.